-As workers advance in age, the expectation is that they will eventually hang up their careers and settle into their golden years as retirees.
-To get to that point, however, takes years of financial planning.
-Without proper preparation, workers may not be able to afford to retire; they may need to continue working well into their 60s and 70s, leaving fewer years to relax after a long career.
+As workers age, the expectation is that they will eventually give up their careers and settle into their golden years as retirees.
+Getting to that point, however, takes years of financial planning.
+Without proper preparation, workers may not be able to afford retirement.
+Instead, they may need to continue working well into their 60s and 70s, leaving fewer years to relax after a long career.

-An annual study commissioned by the Insured Retirement Institute (IRI) suggests that baby boomers approaching the twilight of their working years feel increasingly anxious about retirement.
+A recent study commissioned by the Insured Retirement Institute (IRI) suggests that baby boomers approaching the twilight of their working years feel increasingly anxious about retirement.
 This may also explain why many retired Americans expect to keep working at least part time after retiring from their careers.

 According to the survey’s findings, 45% of boomers haven’t saved toward retirement at all.
 Of those who have saved for the future, more than half have saved less than $250,000 for retirement.

-Editor’s note: If you’re looking for information to help you choose an employee retirement plan provider for you or your business, use the questionnaire below to have our sister site BuyerZone provide you with information from a variety of vendors for free.
+Editor’s note: If you’re looking for information to help you choose an employee retirement plan provider for you or your business, use the questionnaire below to receive information from a variety of vendors for free.

 Underestimating future costs

-When budgeting, it’s important to know how much something will cost is important when budgeting for anything.
-Big-ticket items like cars and houses are easier to estimate, since they generally have a widely accepted price range.
+When budgeting, it’s important to know how much something will cost – not just now, but in the future.
+Big-ticket items like cars and houses are easier to estimate, since options are available across a wide price range.
 But how do you prepare for the possibility of something going wrong when you retire?
 How can you know exactly how much money you’ll need?

-According to the U.S. Bureau of Labor Statistics, the average amount of Social Security income that a retired couple should expect is approximately $28,000 a year.
+According to the U.S. Bureau of Labor Statistics, the average Social Security income of a retired worker is approximately $18,600 a year.
 However, retired Americans ages 65 to 74 regularly spend at least $55,000 a year.
-Just 30% of the survey's respondents believed they would need $55,000 or more annually in retirement.
+Just 30% of respondents in the IRI survey believed they would need $55,000 or more annually in retirement.

-One major cost that's certain for retirees is healthcare.
-According to the survey, it seems baby boomers’ expectations don't quite match with reality, especially in light of new risks like COVID-19.
+One major cost for retirees is healthcare insurance.
+According to the survey, baby boomers’ expectations may not quite match with reality, especially in light of new risks like COVID-19.

 Retirement funds and longevity

-Along with worries that they hadn’t saved enough, boomers are worried that the money they've saved won't last long enough.
+Along with concerns that they hadn’t saved enough, boomers are worried that they’ll outlive their savings.
 According to the survey, 80% of respondents said it was either “very important” or “somewhat important” that their retirement income be “guaranteed for life.”

-That wish is becoming less and less likely, as pensions have become harder to come by.
+That wish is becoming less and less likely, as pensions are rarer than they used to be.
 According to a CNN Money report, “the percentage of workers in the private sector whose only retirement account is a defined benefit pension plan is now 4%, down from 60% in the early 1980s.”
 Current trends show that particular benefit continuing to lose favor among employers in the coming years.

 While annuities may be attractive, they are not for everyone.
-Annuities are regularly set up in ways that can end up being much more expensive than other investment options.
+Annuities are regularly set up in ways that can become much more expensive than other investment options.

 Looking forward, IRI said there are several things boomers can do to boost their retirement preparedness confidence:

 - Save up.
 Setting aside money for retirement on a monthly basis is paramount.
-Those eyeing retirement should take advantage of workplace plans, especially if employers match their contributions.
+Those eyeing retirement should take advantage of workplace plans, especially if employers match 401(k) contributions.